lsst-dm/dmtn-021/index.rst

 template.
-However, when the template is noisy (e.g., when the template is comprised of a small number of co-adds), then its convolution with the matching kernel leads to significant covariance of neighboring pixels within the subtracted image, which will affect detection if not accounted for (`Slater, et al. 2016 <http://dmtn-006.lsst.io>`__).
-False detections in this case can be reduced by tracking the covariance, or more simply (as is the current implementation) increasing the detection threshold.
+However, when the template is noisy (e.g., when the template is comprised of a small number of co-adds), then its convolution with the matching kernel leads to significant covariance of neighboring pixels within the subtracted image, which will affect detection and measurement if not accounted for (`Slater, et al.
+2016 <http://dmtn-006.lsst.io>`__).
+False detections in this case can be reduced by tracking the covariance matrix, or more *ad-hoc* (as is the current implementation) increasing the detection threshold.

 While LSST will, over its ten-year span, collect dozens of observations per field and passband, at the onset of the survey, this number will be